kasemdeautsch/pp2/README.md

     -  **https://balsamiq.com/**.

 - Media
-  - I found the images for the (Rock Paper Scissors) in Google.
+  - I found some images for the (Rock Paper Scissors,..) in Google.